yik8191/team_wat/README.md

-# game_design-tmp
+# team_wat

-Temporary space for game design documents
+TeX source files for some important documents, as well as code for the game can be found here.
+Documentation here will be updated as the game is developed.